samtay/thesurf.in/README.md

 A console oriented surf forecast.

 **Notice**: When Surfline acquired MSW, they shut down their API.
 This site is no longer functional.
-I've left a [demo](https://samtay.github.io/thesurf.in/demo) of an old forecast, at least until the domain expires.
+I've saved a [demo](https://samtay.github.io/thesurf.in/demo) of an old forecast on GitHub pages.

 ![2023-01-19-190036_990x769_scrot](https://user-images.githubusercontent.com/7246591/213608811-13cbe3b5-9d1c-44eb-a700-73d4be15c3de.png)